stanfordnlp/CoreNLP/_pages/tools_tregex.md

 > Christopher D. Manning.
 2007.
 [Learning Alignments and Leveraging Natural
 > Logic](http://www.aclweb.org/anthology/W07-1427). _Proceedings of the
 > Workshop on Textual Entailment and Paraphrasing_ , pages 165–170.

+We published a more complete description of Semgrex and Ssurgeon at GURT 2023:

+> John Bauer, Chloè Kiddon, Eric Yeh, Alex Shan, and Christopher D. Manning.
+2023.
+[Semgrex and Ssurgeon, Searching and Manipulating Dependency Graphs](https://aclanthology.org/2023.tlt-1.7/)  _Proceedings of the 21st International Workshop on Treebanks and Linguistic Theories (TLT, GURT/SyntaxFest 2023)_

 Tregex, Tsurgeon, and Semgrex are **licensed under the [GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html)** (v2 or later).
 Note that this is the _full_ GPL, which allows many free uses.
 For distributors of